Fares-Basousy/Fares-Basousy/README.md

 # 👋 Hi, I'm Fares El-Basousy

 I am Fares.
 I am a Software Engineer with a Bachelor of Computer Engineering.
 I am an experienced Engineer skilled in Software Engineering, Full Stack Development, MERN, Typescript and its frameworks.
-My activities are much beyond my stream of education. ⚡ As I am involved in a lot of organizational works in college related to clubs, hackathons like IEEE in my college workshops and helped in building many communities from scratch.
+My activities are much beyond my stream of education. ⚡ As I am involved in a lot of organizational works in college related to clubs (IEEE) and competions like ICPC , technincal workshops and helped in building many communities from scratch along with various hackathon.
 ---

 ## 💻 **Skills**